KFC franchisees' $1.7 billion buyout bid in Malaysia clears a hurdle

-About 99 percent of KFC Holdings (Malaysia) Bhd KFCK.KL voted at an extraordinary general meeting in favor of the deal, which values the company at 4 ringgit per share.
+About 99 percent of KFC Holdings (Malaysia) Bhd KFCK.KL voted at an extraordinary general meeting in favour of the deal, which values the company at 4 ringgit per share.

 The bid for KFC Holdings and QSR Brands Bhd QSRB.KL was made in December by CVC CVC.UL and the investment arm of Malaysia's Johor state.
 The Employee Provident Fund joined the consortium in May.